President Trump: Tariffs

 - Other countries would retaliate with tariffs against American goods; and,

-- Americans with investment overseas would suffer because a tariff would make it harder for “foreign debtors to pay them interest due them.”
+- Americans with investments overseas would suffer because a tariff would make it harder for “foreign debtors to pay them interest due them.”

 The effect of the Smoot-Hawley Tariff was felt almost immediately, and not in a good way.

-Some analyses say that by the time some form of stability returned the number of bank failures totalled 10,000.
-And, of course, a collapsing bank takes all its depositors money with it.
+Some analyses say that by the time some form of stability returned, the number of bank failures totaled 10,000.
+And, of course, a collapsing bank takes all its depositor's money with it.

-The Foundation for Economic Education adds that “From 1929 to 1933 America suffered the worst economic decline in its history.
-Real national income fell by 36 percent …”
+The Foundation for Economic Education adds, "From 1929 to 1933 America suffered the worst economic decline in its history.
+Real national income fell by 36 percent."

 The Contagion Spread

 Other nations put up protectionist tariffs to counter those of the U.S. These tariff walls had the effect of suffocating an international trading system already struggling for breath.

 The economic collapse travelled around the world and few countries were hit harder than Canada, America’s largest trading partner.
 The Kitchener/Waterloo Record reports that “The price of lumber fell 32 percent from 1929 to 1932, and cattle prices declined 63 percent.
 Smoot-Hawley sent major Canadian pulp and paper companies into bankruptcy.
 Canadian automakers saw their exports collapse to 13,000 vehicles in 1931 from 102,000 in 1929.
 Manufacturing, in general, declined more than 50 percent.

 “Unemployment reached an average of 32 percent in Canadian cities.
 In Windsor, Ont., it reached 50 percent.
 In the Maritime provinces, unemployment for ordinary labourers hit 60 percent.”